jcolag/ClassManagement/README.md

    - __Note__ that it is not used by the _findgrades_ script, but rather is a simple format to connect the students with grades.

    - __Also note__ that my school banned communication with students regarding grades _except_ in person or where contact information was gathered on the student's first attending class.
 This is why _`getpdf.sh`_ adds an attendance sheet to the first night's bundle, even though I never check attendance.

+ - _`enroll.txt`_ pairs students with classes.
+It generally looks something like `Name,ID,CREF` (example: `Kent,657001938,12345`) as follows, though each item has been seen before.

+   - _Name_ is the student's family name, as it appears in `students.txt` and `grades.txt`.

+   - _ID_ is the student ID number, like in `students.txt`.

+   - _CREF_ is the course reference number as in `classes.txt`.

+   - __Note__ that I did not originally think of this capability (I initially processed e-mails separately), and so created a draft copy by sorting the student and grade files (squeezing out extra space) and running `join -t ',' -1 1 -2 1 students-sorted.txt grades-sorted.txt | cut -d',' -f3,6,1 > enroll.txt`.

  - _`grades.txt`_, lastly, contains each student's grades for each course taken.
 The format here is more free-form, because different courses have different assignments.
 However, generally, they look something like `Name,Section,Extra,Homework+,Midterm+,Final+` (example: `Kent,12345,14,10,10,10,10,94,97`) as follows.